-2018 Mahindra XUV500 will have the existing engine upgraded to produce 170 PS and 350-360 Nm torque; exterior and interior get tweaks
+2018 Mahindra XUV500 comes with the same diesel engine upgraded to 155 hp and 360 Nm torque; exterior and interior tweaks have accompanied

-As we reported earlier, the largest SUV manufacturer in the country is working on a new facelifted avatar of its flagship XUV500.
-Since entering Indian market in September 2011, the upmarket SUV has been a popular model courtesy of its rugged dynamics and in fact it is the first Mahindra model to be based on monocoque construction emphasising rigidity and core strength.
+Since entering Indian market in September 2011, the upmarket XUV500 has been a popular model courtesy of its rugged dynamics and in fact it is the first Mahindra model to be based on monocoque construction emphasising rigidity and core strength.

-Just over a year of its launch, Mahindra ramped up the production capacity to 5,000 units per month due to the increase in demands.
-It was at a period when the SUVs and crossovers were not big sales turners as it currently is.
-The design of the XUV500, claimed to be inspired by Cheetah, has not aged and it’s hard to believe that it has already been over six years since it came out.
+Mahindra even ramped up the production capacity to 5,000 units per month due to the increase in demands back in the days when SUVs and crossovers were not big sales turners as they currently are.
+The design of the XUV500, claimed to be inspired by Cheetah, is hardly aged and it has already been over six years since it came out.